 I also attended a fascinating breakout on challenging youth violence through physical activity.
 This was a session full of common sense.
-The panel was chaired by Professor Rosie Meek, who briefed the government on their youth crime consultation – eleven of her twelve recommendations for prisons have been implemented.
+The panel was chaired by Professor Rosie Meek, who briefed the government on their youth crime consultation.
+Eleven of her twelve recommendations for prisons have already been implemented.
 The only recommendation that was not taken forwarded would have permitted prisoners to participate in boxing or martial arts.
-The impressive Olympic Boxer, Anthony Ogogo (one on the panel speakers), clearly took issue with this and was quick to articulate the major benefits he had experienced throughout his life.
+The impressive Olympic Boxer, Anthony Ogogo (one on the panel speakers), clearly took issue with this.
+Moreover, he was quick to articulate the major benefits he had experienced throughout his life.

 Solomon Curtis was another panel speaker.
-Solomon is the Project and Communication Manager for Sport and Serious Youth Violence for the Mayor’s Office in Greater London.
+He is the Project and Communication Manager for Sport and Serious Youth Violence for the Mayor’s Office in Greater London.
 Solomon works with Greater London and puts the youth he is trying to help at the heart of his decisions.
-Rachel Roxborough, CEO of Dallaglio Sport, was also on the panel, explaining the difference that belonging makes to young people and the pivotal role of sport and youth workers in helping children make good life choices.
-Macdonald Mide was a 17 year old youth representative, gave a talk explaining how Football Beyond Borders changed his life and given him opportunities and a new direction that he never previously could have imagined.
+Rachel Roxborough, CEO of Dallaglio Sport, was also on the panel, explaining the difference that belonging makes to young people.
+She highlighted the vital role of sport and youth workers in helping children make good life choices.
+Macdonald Mide, a 17 year old youth representative, gave a talk explaining how Football Beyond Borders changed his life.
+It also offered opportunities and a new direction that he never previously could have imagined.

 The importance of putting disability at the heart of our businesses:

 One of the most engaging speakers was a lady called Caroline Casey – the founder of the Valuable 500.
-She was the most engaging speaker I have ever encountered.
-She had everyone continuously mesmerised and continuously vacillating from tears to laughter.
-She is on a mission to change the business mindset concerning disability.
-She is starting at the top and has a year to sign up 500 of the most influential companies in the world – employing over 1,000 people.
-She wants them to commit to offer an inclusive workplace where people feel empowered to ask for help if they need it, rather than hide a disability for fear of discrimination.
+The audience were continuously on the brink of tears or laughter.
+Her mission is to change the business mindset concerning disability.
+She has a year to sign up 500 of the most influential companies in the world – those employing over 1,000 people.
+She wants them to commit to offer an inclusive workplace where people can ask for help if they need it.
+The aim is to stop people hiding a disability for fear of discrimination.

 Of the 1.3 billion people with a disability, over 80% of these disabilities are invisible.
 15%-20% of the population are disabled.

-Everyone gains from this approach and disability is likely to affect all of us at some point in our lives.
-Caroline’s story is incredible and extremely compelling – she is a truly amazing lady.
+Everyone gains from this approach.
+Disability is likely to affect all of us at some point in our lives.
+Caroline’s story is incredible and extremely compelling .
+She is a truly amazing lady.

 Written by Emma Hammett RGN

-First Aid for Life aims to support all aspects of healthy living though accident prevention and first aid training.
-Encouraging people to be more proactive in their approach to risks and helping to reduce the incidence of avoidable accidents that are major contributors to morbidity and mortality.
+In conclusion, First Aid for Life aims to support all aspects of healthy living though accident prevention and first aid training.
+Encouraging people to be more proactive in their approach to risks.
+We help to reduce the incidence of avoidable accidents that are major contributors to morbidity and mortality.
 Prompt and appropriate first aid saves lives and can prevent minor injuries becoming major ones.
 The more people empowered with these skills, the better for the population as a whole.